DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 At the moment only LedWiz units are automatically detected.
 If you are using other output controllers you will have to create a cabinet configuration file, specifying the output controllers and some matching LedWizEquivalent toys, to allow the use of ledcontrol files.

-\section installation_configfiles Using configuration files
+\subsection installation_configfiles Using configuration files

 The auto configuration function of the framework does only support some basic functionality of the framework.
 If you want to unleash the full power of DirectOutput, you can venture into the more detailed configuration options.

+\subsection installation_ledcontrolini Using LedControl.ini files

+The DirectOutput framework can use one or several classical LedControl.ini files to configure tables.
+If no other config files are found, the framework will try to find the ledcontrol.ini files automatically.

+Please check the page on \ref ledcontrolfiles for details.

-\subsection installation_globalconfig Global Configuration
+\subsubsection installation_globalconfig Global Configuration

 The global configuration specifies some global settings for the framework, like the places where cabinet and table configurations are looked up.